 5. Feeling spiritually dry

 It’s normal to feel lost or that your emotional needs aren’t being met when you're in a new community.
 Even traveling on a life-changing trip can make you feel burnt out.
 If you find yourself burying yourself in your phone or not enjoying your outings much, it may be time for a day of rest.
 Taking care of yourself is never a waste of your time.
 During these times, it’s important to reach out to a trusted friend or family member for support.
 Students should also seek counseling if they feel they will benefit from it.

 6. Lack of time management

 Once you start getting into a routine during study abroad, it’s easy to feel like you’re running out of time.
-Between exploring new places, going to school, and going to club meetings, sometimes you feel that you just don’t have enough energy or time to get everything done.
+Between exploring new places, going to school, and attending club meetings, sometimes you feel that you just don’t have enough energy or time to get everything done.
 A way to find balance is to make a weekly schedule to visualize all your commitments.
 If there’s something you need to take out because you feel that it’s making you overly stressed, take it out!
 Also, be aware that busyness isn’t something to glorify just because you’re in an exciting, new place—it’s okay to spend time with yourself and unwind.

 7. Poor grades